dompez/Tools-for-Data-Science/Tools for Data Science Notes (Completed).md

 Bold text can be typed using a **triple** asterisk '***' or double underscore'___' on both sides of a piece of text.

 **Hyperlink**
-A hyperlink can be place using the format:
+-A hyperlink can be place using the format:
 [Name of the link](link url)

-Where the 'Name of the link' is the clickable text and the link url is where it takes you.
+-Where the 'Name of the link' is the clickable text and the link url is where it takes you.

 **Images**
-An image can be placed using the format:
+-An image can be placed using the format:
 Name of the image: ![alt text](PATH)

-Where 'Name of the image' will be the name, [alt text] is additional text, and (PATH) is where the image comes from.
+-Where 'Name of the image' will be the name, [alt text] is additional text, and (PATH) is where the image comes from.

 **Markdown Tables**
-Hyphens create headers: (-----)
+-Hyphens create headers: (-----)
-Pipes seperate columns: |
+-Pipes seperate columns: |
-Text on a new line seperates rows.
+-Text on a new line seperates rows.
 Example:
 | Country Name | Capital |
 | -------------| ------ |